 - Okta recommends that you configure Office 365 client access policies to only allow MFA-supported protocols.
 Enforcing MFA ensures a robust security framework.

 - Ensure that your end-users are using the most up-to-date app versions, especially for thick clients such as Microsoft Outlook.
-For more on this issue, see <Security team doc>.

 Before you begin, do the following:

 - Ensure that you thoroughly review this guide to accurately and safely apply these security policies.

 - Have an Office 365 app created in your Okta tenant and ensure that it is configured for SSO.
 If you’re just getting started with Office 365, refer to Typical workflow for deploying Microsoft Office 365 in Okta for setup instructions and configuration options.